Musicians & Social Media – we´ve asked our endorsers

 Since social media feeds are integrated in every artist profile on our website, we knew that most of our endorsers are pretty active on the social web.
 So we surveyed our partners and also received quite a few interesting and helpful replies.
 In recent months we published several articles on “our” bands and musicians featuring how they use social platforms, what they see as their benefits and the role their website plays.

-Check out these reports, which can be found in the newsroom on our website, about our endorsers’ life with Facebook & Co.
+Check out these reports about our endorsers’ life with Facebook & Co.